Shak2000/FindCompanyFounders/README.md

 ## Output

-The application generates two main output files:
+The application generates the following output files:

-- `info.json` - Contains the latest search results from SerpApi (overwritten for each company)
+- `info/info-[COMPANY-NAME].json` - Contains search results from SerpApi for each company (one file per company)
 - `founders.json` - Contains the final structured results with all company founders

 Example `founders.json` structure: